Lesterpaintstheworld/aider/website/examples/hello.md

 ```

 > Applied edit to hello.py
-> Commit 672ae42 aider_nova: Changed output from "hello" to "goodbye" in hello.py.
+> Commit 672ae42 aider: Changed output from "hello" to "goodbye" in hello.py.

 </div>
 <br/>